Luigi Cadorna: First World War

 General Cadorna visiting British batteries during World War I.

 General Cadorna visiting Italian troops before the Second Battle of the Isonzo.

 Cadorna inherited a difficult political and military situation.
-The government of Premier Antonio Salandra favoured initial neutrality over Italy's treaty commitments under the Triple Alliance.
-Cadorna was accordingly obliged to reverse long-established strategic plans while discovering that the army was ill-prepared for war against Austria-Hungary and Germany.
-In particular large numbers of men and quantities of equipment had been deployed to Tripolitania leaving the home army disorganized.
+The government of Prime Minister Antonio Salandra favoured initial neutrality over Italy's treaty commitments under the Triple Alliance.
+Cadorna was accordingly obliged to reverse long-established strategic plans and discovered that the army was ill-prepared for war against Austria-Hungary and Germany.
+In particular, large numbers of men and quantities of equipment had been deployed to Tripolitania and so caused the home army to be disorganized.